dart-archive/dart-samples/recipes/src/core/strings.md

 ### Problem

-You want to know how to escape special characters.
+You want to put newlines, dollar signs, or other special characters in your strings.

 ### Solution

 Prefix special characters with a `\`.

 	  print(Wile\nCoyote');
 	  // Wile
 	  // Coyote

 ### Discussion